 In mild cases, behavioral therapy alone is usually sufficient, but drug therapy may be needed when cases are more severe or when access to an experienced child behavior therapist is limited.
-SSRIs are usually the first choice (see see SSRIs for Treating Children 12 Yr).
+SSRIs are usually the first choice (see Table 1: SSRIs for Treating Children 12 Yr).

 |PrintOpen table in new window

 Most children tolerate SSRIs without difficulty.
 Occasionally, upset stomach, diarrhea, or insomnia may occur.
 Some children have behavioral side effects (eg, activation, disinhibition—see Depressive Disorders in Children and Adolescents).

 Generalized anxiety disorder (GAD) is a persistent state of heightened anxiety and apprehension characterized by excessive worrying, fear, and dread.
 Physical symptoms can include tremor, sweating, multiple somatic complaints, and exhaustion.
 Diagnosis is by history.
 Treatment is often with relaxation therapy, sometimes combined with drug therapy.

 Symptoms and Signs

 Children have multiple and diffuse worries, which are exacerbated by stress.
 These children often have difficulty paying attention and may be hyperactive and restless.
 They may sleep poorly, sweat excessively, feel exhausted, and complain of physical discomfort (eg, stomachache, muscle aches, headache).